zhuangzhuang131419/McGill/COMP409/Lecture4.md

 * Actually, all non-daemon thread must finish
     * Daemon(后台程序) & non-daemon thread(default)
         * Daemon threads act like services, which do not keep the program alive.
+* Threads may also sleep, which goes to a waiting mode, or be woken up
+* Threads may be terminated, leading to a stopped mode
 ## 线程的各个state
 * 见iPad
 * More threads will be ready to execute &rarr; then we have CPU